 These systems bring fax into the 21st century.
 Popular features are email faxing (even from Hotmail, Gmail, or Yahoo!
-Mail); integration with popular programs such as Outlook, Word, and Dropbox; as well as a whole host of features such as signature stamps, automatic resending, HIPPA support, and more.
+Mail); integration with popular programs such as Outlook, Word, and Dropbox; as well as a whole host of features such as signature stamps, automatic resending, HIPAA support, and more.

 Fans of online faxing systems point to their convenience as well as the benefits of not having to maintain traditional analog landline telephones, separate fax machines, and costs with long distance and international call costs.

 - An online fax is a web based system (similar to webmail) that is used to send, receive, and store faxes.